• Skip to primary navigation

 Like your boarding school darkness with a little sci-fi thrown in?
 Try The Similars, where the students of Darkwood Academy — among them Emmaline “Emma” Chance — suddenly find themselves with six clones joining the student body.
 The catch?
 The clones were created using not just stolen DNA, but stolen DNA taken from current Darkwood students.

-It’s the clones’ fault, of course, and Emma supports clone rights — but there’s an anti-clone movement growing, too.
+It’s not the clones’ fault, of course, and Emma supports clone rights — but there’s an anti-clone movement growing, too.
 To complicate matters, one of the clones, Levi, was designed based on DNA from Emma’s best friend Oliver, whose recent death Emma is still mourning.
 And when Emma’s roommate Pru is attacked and placed in a medically-induced coma, it becomes clear that something is going on — something sinister — throwing Emma into the thick of it as she tries to unearth not just what’s going on, but who might be puppeteering it all.

 If dystopian YA is your thing, The Similars offers a thrilling entry into the genre.
 Also check out the sequel, The Pretenders.